How to Tackle Student Grade Negotiations

 Student: I got a D on both exams and an F on the final.

 Instructor: My records show that you also missed four classes this term.

 If you’re an instructor, chances are good that you have had a conversation just like this one.
 Most of them start the same way: Student slacks off/doesn’t attend class.
-Student does poorly on exams.
-Student realizes they won’t pass.
+The student does poorly on exams.
+The student realizes they won’t pass.
 Student all of a sudden wants to perform miracles at the end of the semester.

 Provide a Clear and Detailed Syllabus

 Your syllabus is a contract between you and the student.
 Preach.

 - Set Early Guidelines.
 The syllabus is a chance to set early expectations and provide clear guidelines with regards to how students will be evaluated.
 The clearer the guidelines, the less room for argument there will be later on.
 To that end, I recommend including the exact point values needed to earn each letter grade or include a link to your school's grading policies if one exists.